 Another criterion is physical resemblance.
-Even though it’s not politically correct, I never could help but notice that fat people hung out with other fat people (maybe to practice eating together…please do consider checking my article on the carnivore diet.
+Even though it’s not politically correct, I never could help but notice that fat people hung out with other fat people (please do consider checking my article on the carnivore diet.
 Being fat is not a helpless disease, it is the result of poor dietary choices and the absence of exercise, which can be easily and in 100% of cases, fixed with the use of a carnivore diet), that hot girls hung out with hot girls, that “gym guys”, tall and muscular, hung out with the other tall and muscular “gym guys”, etc.

 I should add though that tall people hung out with the tall people, and that the short people like me hung out with the short people.

 I did try to befriend a tall guy, but he was 2 meters and I only measure 172cm.
 He couldn’t hear what I was saying.

 Why am I speaking about this?